-- With 30+ detailed color maps, over 70 photos and detailed information on each trail
+- 30+ detailed color maps, over 70 photos and detailed ideas for visiting each trail

 - Follow the exact routes of the West’s most important explorers like Lewis & Clark

-- Go on a journey through all 50 states to discover a broad network linking all of America
+- Go on a journey through all 50 states and discover a broad network linking all of America

-National parks are a destination, national trails provide journeys.
-Scenery and history merge, as complex stories of transformation spread across America.
+National parks are a destination and national trails provide a journey.
+Scenery and history merge here, as complex stories of transformation spread across America.
 The trails provide visceral examples of colliding cultures, a quest for livelihood in uncertain times, passionate stories of victory and defeat and the celebration of human achievement and possibility.

-The National Trails Guide is the only book that covers all 30 national trails.
+The National Trails Guide is the only book that features all 30 national trails.
 It includes specific suggestions for where to go and what to do, packed with interesting information for travelers.
-It’s also a great thing to read in the off-season.
 Even if you don’t go on a long hike, you can still learn about these great places, with in-depth maps and photos.

 The ultimate guide to the National Trails System—with its 30 trails as inspiration, choose an adventure and make it happen!